 - All Saints, St Ives has been rebuilt many times, with the present church mostly dating from the late 15thC.
 Its spire was blown down in the 1741 hurricane and its replacement was also destroyed when a student pilot crashed into it in 1918.

-- Holt Island was planted with osiers (a kind of willow) until basket-making became uneconomic.
-It was donated to the town in 1934 and most of it is now a nature reserve.
+- Holt Island was donated to the town in 1934 after basket-making became uneconomic (it had been planted with osiers, a kind of willow).
+Most of it is now a nature reserve.

 - Godmanchester Nature Reserve was created from the worked-out gravel pits in the area.
-The nearby Peter Prince Memorial Nature Reserve is named after a scientist who worked on the British Antarctic Survey.
+The nearby Peter Prince Memorial Nature Reserve (not open to the public) is named after a scientist who worked on the British Antarctic Survey.

 - St Mary the Virgin, Godmanchester dates from the 13thC, although there was an earlier Saxon church here.
 In the churchyard, the inscription on Mary Ann Weems' gravestone “As a Warning to the Young of both Sexes” recounts the tale of her murder in 1819 and its aftermath.

-- All Saints, Huntingdon dates from the 15thC, although there have been two or three earlier churches on the site.
+- All Saints, Huntingdon dates from the 15thC, although there have been earlier churches on the site.